-Make technical training more attainable through an earn-while-you-learn model, addressing the concern that participants would lose money while pursuing training.
+Make technical training more attainable through an earn-while-you-learn model, addressing the concern that participants would lose money while pursuing training for robotics certification.

 The Commonwealth Center for Advanced Manufacturing (CCAM) (Principal Investigator), Old Dominion University